Mohammed-Saleh-Ishaq/PY-API/README.md

 Retrieves a specific task by its ID.
 Path Parameter: task_id (UUID)
 Response Body (Success - 200 OK): The requested task object.
+Response (Error - 404 Not Found): If the task with the given ID does not exist.